hypertidy/affinity/README.md

 The goal of affinething is to provide simple control point georeferencing for un-mapped rasters.

+The main functions are `affinething()` to collect drawn points interactively from an un-mapped raster image and `domath()` to calculate the extent of the raster in geographic terms and `assignproj()` to apply a map projection inline.
+There are some other experimental functions to write GDAL VRT `gdalvrt()` and to store some known cases for unmapped image sources.

 ## Installation

 You can install the dev version of affinething from